microsoft/PowerPlatformConnectors/certified-connectors/Autenti E-Signature Standard Workflow Connector/README.md

 # Autenti E-Signature Standard Workflow Connector for Power Automate

-## Description

 The Autenti E-Signature Standard Workflow Connector enables integration with the Autenti platform, offering functionalities related to managing processes of electronic signing of documents within Microsoft Power Automate workflows.

-## Key Features

-- **Creating document process drafts**: Allows the creation of document process drafts in Autenti.
-- **Listing documents**: Enables retrieving a list of running document signing processes or processes not yet started (drafts).
-- **Adding files to document processes**: Allows for the addition of files to an existing document process drsft.
-- **Managing process participants**: Enables adding and managing participants in document processes.
+## Publisher: Autenti Sp. z o.o.

-## Requirements
+## Prerequisites

 - An account on the Autenti platform.
 - OAuth application configuration in Autenti to obtain `clientId` and `clientSecret`.
 - To unlock all features, take advantage of the offer [Autenti Azure Marketplace](https://autenti.com/p-a).

+## Supported Operations

+### List Documents
+This action provides an interface to list all documents within the system, allowing for incremental synchronization of document statuses and details between the Autenti platform and the client's system.
+Essential for maintaining up-to-date document workflows.

+### Create Document Process Draft
+Initiate the creation of a document process draft, which serves as the preliminary setup for document workflows before finalization and execution.
+This step is critical for configuring document parameters and participants.

+### Add Participant to Document Process
+Enables the addition of participants to an ongoing document process, facilitating the inclusion of new signatories or viewers as the document progresses through various stages.
+Essential for dynamic workflow adjustments.

+### Get Document Process Files
+Retrieve all files associated with a specific document process.
+This action is vital for accessing document attachments and related files necessary for review and processing.

+### Add File to Document Process
+Allows users to upload and attach files to a document process.
+This capability is crucial for including necessary documentation such as contracts or supplementary materials in the signing process.

+### Perform Action on Document Process
+Execute specific actions on a document process, such as starting the signing process, withdrawing documents, or sending reminders to participants.
+This functionality is key to managing and steering document flows effectively.

+### Get Document Process Details
+Obtain comprehensive details about a specific document process, including participant information, document status, and history.
+This detailed overview is crucial for monitoring and managing the lifecycle of document processes.

+### Retrieve Document Process File Content
+Download the content of files associated with a document process.
+This function is essential for participants who need to review documents in detail before proceeding with signing or approval.

+### Document Change (Webhook)
+Set up notifications for any changes in document status or modifications within the document process.
+This webhook ensures that all stakeholders are immediately informed of updates, maintaining workflow continuity.

-## Configuration
+## Obtaining Credentials

 1. **Registering an application in Autenti**: Go to [Autenti API](https://autenti.com/en/contact) to register your application and obtain OAuth identifiers (clientId and clientSecret).
-2. **Configuring the connector in Power Automate**: During the connector setup in Power Automate, enter the obtained OAuth identifiers.
+2. **Configuring the connector in Power Automate**: During the connector setup in Power Automate, enter the obtained OAuth identifiers.\

+## Deployment Instructions
+Please use the [instructions on Microsoft Power Platform Connectors CLI](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate (Flow) and Power Apps.

-## Usage Examples
+## Getting Started

 The Autenti E-Signature Connector can automate various document and signature processes, integrating seamlessly into your existing workflows.
 Below are practical examples of how you can leverage this connector: